 Some feature flags indicate support of instruction set extensions (i.e. MMX, SSE and SSE2).
 The preferred mechanism for determining support of instruction extensions is through the use of the CPUID instruction, and testing the feature flags.
-However an alternate method for determining processor support of instruction extensions is to install an exception handler and execute one of the instructions.
+However, an alternate method for determining processor support of instruction extensions is to install an exception handler and execute one of the instructions.
 If the instruction executes without generating an exception, then the processor supports that set of instruction extensions.
 If an exception is raised, and the exception handler is executed, then those instruction extensions are not supported by the processor.
 Before installing the exception handler, the software should execute the CPUID instruction with EAX = 0.
 If the CPUID instruction returns the Intel vendor-ID string "GenuineIntel", then software knows that it can test for the Intel instruction extensions.
 As long as the CPUID instruction returns the Intel vendor-ID, this method can be used to support future Intel processors.
 This method does not require software to check the family and model.

-The features.cpp program is written using the C++ language (see Example 4) and demonstrates the use of exceptions to determine support of SSE2, SSE, and MMX instruction extensions. performs the following steps:
+The features.cpp program is written using the C++ language (see Example 4) and demonstrates the use of exceptions to determine support of SSE3, SSE2, SSE, and MMX instruction extensions.
+Features.cpp performs the following steps:

-- Check that the vendor-ID == "GenuineIntel" - 2.
-Install exception handler for SSE2 test - 3.
-Attempt to execute a SSE2 instruction (paddq xmm1, xmm2) - 4.
-Install exception handler for SSE test - 5.
-Attempt to execute a SSE instruction (orps xmm1, xmm2) - 6.
-Install exception handler for MMX test - 7.
-Attempt to execute a MMX instruction (emms) - 8.
+- 1. Check that the vendor-ID == "GenuineIntel" - 2.
+Install exception handler for SSE3 test - 3.
+Attempt to execute a SSE3 instruction (haddpd xmm1, xmm2) - 4.
+Install exception handler for SSE2 test - 5.
+Attempt to execute a SSE2 instruction (paddq xmm1, xmm2) - 6.
+Install exception handler for SSE test - 7.
+Attempt to execute a SSE instruction (orps xmm1, xmm2) - 8.
+Install exception handler for MMX test - 9.
+Attempt to execute a MMX instruction (emms) - 10.
 Print supported instruction set extensions.